Daily demonstrations at 11am, free with admission!

 The M422 “Mighty Mite” was built by AMC as a light weight truck for “vertical envelopment operations,” i.e. parachuting, for the U.S. marines.
 An aluminum body helps keep the weight down to 1,700 pounds.
 The truck came in three models: the M422, M422a1, and M422a2.
-The M422ai has a 71" wheelbase.
-It is 6 inches longer and 80 pounds heavier than the M422.
+The M422ai has a 71″ wheelbase.
+It is 80 pounds heavier and 6 inches longer than the M422.
 The a1 uses the spare tire and windshield from the M38a1.
 Designed as a combat vehicle suitable for airlifting and manhandling, it can operate on all kinds of terrain.
 This vehicle has a fording depth of 21 inches, although it can drive in water up to 60 inches with a special kit.
 The suspension is mounted in a unique way which virtually eliminates roll-overs.
 The Mighty Mite was designed to carry a payload of 850 pounds while towing another 1,000 pounds on a trailer.

 Drivetrain Configuration: Front-engine, two or four-wheel drive

 Engine: CI-108; air-cooled,V-4, 52bhp108